CosmWasm/docs-deprecated/docs/intro/first-demo.md

 sidebar_label: Deploying to Testnet
 ---

-In this section, we will take the custom contract you have writen in the last section, and upload it to a running blockchain.
+In this section, we will take the custom contract you have written in the last section, and upload it to a running blockchain.
 Then we will show how to inspect the code, instantiate contracts, and execute them - both the standard functionality as well as the secret backdoor we just implemented [in the last section](./editing-escrow-contract).

 ## Preparation

 To get this to work, you will need to first deploy a local single-node testnet.
-I assume you have some experience with this, if not, please refer to gaiad documentation.
+I assume you have some experience with this, if not, please refer to `gaiad` documentation.
 You will need go 1.13 installed and standard dev tooling, and `$HOME/go/bin` set to be in your `$PATH`.

 Please first follow the [setup of the blockchain described in an earlier section](./using-the-sdk).
 To verify this is working, try: